 We encourage you, the prospective server administrator, to approach our Infrastructure team prior to submitting a link application request.
 They'll be able to assist you with many aspects of your application, from setting up and securing your server, to application drafting assistance, to assisting with routing and firewall issues.
-This is not obligatory, as you may send your application request directly to infrastructure at darenet.org; however, the server will pass through a testlink evaluation and there may be a delay if it does not meet the standard required by DareNET.
+This is not obligatory, as you may send your application request directly to infra-apps at lists.darenet.org; however, the server will pass through a testlink evaluation and there may be a delay if it does not meet the standard required by DareNET.

 This is the first official step in linking a server to DareNET.
 The process from here on in is controlled by the Infrastructure team.
 All inqueries should be addressed in the first instance to infrastructure at darenet.org.
-This is also the address to send your completed application request.

 Applications are judged, to a large extent, on their content and professionalism, so you're encouraged to provide all requested information and to take time to fill it out to the best of your ability.
 You should be truthful and accurate in your responses.
 Your application will be scrutinised, and if found to be intentionally false, you'll be barred from being involved with this network in any official capacity.

 A technical evaluation of your server will be conducted, which may include:

 - NOC authorizaton (i.e., are you actually allowed to run an IRC server for a public network)

 - Required software is installed

 - Operating system and installed software are up-to-date (e.g., no outstanding security updates)